WHAT IS GLAUCOMA

 Angle-Closure Glaucoma – A generally inherited disease, and is the most common type occurs when the passageway angle is too narrow, and the aqueous fluid can’t drain normally.
 This type can occur in two ways:

-Acute angle-closure glaucoma begins suddenly when the normal flow of aqueous humor between the iris and lens is blocked.
-Common symptoms can include; nausea, vomiting, seeing halos around light, and blurred vision.
+Acute angle-closure glaucoma common symptoms can include; nausea, vomiting, seeing halos around light, and blurred vision.
 This is a medical emergency, resulting in blindness within one or two days if left untreated.

-Chronic angle-closure glaucoma progresses more slowly and can damage the eye without symptoms, similar to open-angle glaucoma
+Chronic angle-closure glaucoma progresses more slowly and can damage the eye without symptoms, much the same to open-angle glaucoma

 It is recommended that adults 18 to 60 years old should have eye checkups once every two years.
 Those above 60 should have an annual checkup.
 Rigidly follow your doctor’s instructions, whether or not you are at high risk for glaucoma.
 At the clinic, they will place special eye drops which will enlarge your pupils temporarily.
 This gives the doctor a good view of the inside of your eye.
 It allows him to see if there is optic nerve damage, and also for corneal thinning.
 These are both glaucoma symptoms.